fleetdm/fleet/docs/1-Using-Fleet/1-Fleet-UI.md

 ![Manage Queries](../images/manage-queries.png)

-To learn more about scheduling queries so that they run on an on-going basis, see the [Scheduling Queries](./scheduling-queries.md) guide.
+To learn more about scheduling queries so that they run on an on-going basis, see the scheduling queries guide below.

-## Scheduling Queries
+## Scheduling queries

-As discussed in the [Running Queries Documentation](./running-queries.md), you can use the Fleet application to create, execute, and save osquery queries.
+As discussed in the running queries documentation, you can use the Fleet application to create, execute, and save osquery queries.
 You can organize these queries into "Query Packs".
 To view all saved packs and perhaps create a new pack, select "Manage Packs" from the "Packs" sidebar.
 Packs are usually organized by the general class of instrumentation that you're trying to perform.

 ![Manage Packs](../images/manage-packs.png)